JayBrown/DNSCrypt-Menu/README.md

 * **Default DNS** — DNS without DNSCrypt (no initial resolvers)
 * **Other DNS** — auto-setting for other DNS setups, e.g. when using a VPN

+## Notes
+The file `local.lcars.DNSCryptLoopback.plist` is a LaunchDaemon for demonstration purposes.
+If you use a different proxy address than the default `127.0.0.1`, you need to map your alternate address for DNSCrypt to work.
+This particular daemon runs the command `/sbin/ifconfig lo0 alias 127.0.0.54`.
+Edit to your needs and install with:

+* `cp local.lcars.DNSCryptLoopback.plist /Library/LaunchDaemons/local.lcars.DNSCryptLoopback.plist`
+* `chmod 0644 /Library/LaunchDaemons/local.lcars.DNSCryptLoopback.plist`
+* `launchctl load /Library/LaunchDaemons/local.lcars DNSCryptLoopback.plist`
+* Verify with: `netstat -nr | netstat -nr | grep "^127\.0\.0\..*lo0$"`

 ## Todo
 * Testing, lots of testing
+* TOML parsing (blocklists, IPv6, log files etc.)
+* DNSCrypt icon for notifications using terminal-notifier
+* tweaking, e.g. `brew service restart` as fallback at service start fail
+* start/stop functionality

 ## Thank you
 Thank you to **[Frank Denis](https://github.com/jedisct1/bitbar-dnscrypt-proxy-switcher)** for kicking this off with his original plugin.